COGUA: A Colombian to Show.

 A Life Story.

-Cogua was born on the island of San Andrés in 1980, in a family of scarce possibilities.
-Caribbean, talkative, full of dreams, he was a restless child who used to escape school to stroll through the San Luis windsurf stations.
+Born on the island of San Andrés in 1980, in a family of scarce possibilities.
+Caribbean, talkative, full of dreams, Cogua was a restless child who used to escape school to stroll through the San Luis windsurf stations.
 His luck was as good and as bad that in his foolishness and playing with other kids at the beach, he knocked down the shelves full of boards of the Escuela de Happy, a school that used to function in San Andrés in those years.
 The ledge came down and part of the precious windsurfing material was broken.

 He conformed, he enthusiastically went to repay his debt and in little time he was already a beginner fiberglass craftsman and an advanced windsurfer; he was good at windsurfing, especially freestyle, as his height and low weight made him skilled on the board and he perfected jumps, loops and figures.
 He dreamed of making his own board.
 He worked on it for almost a year.
 The result: a board like a Titanic, which weighed more than 20 kilos, was impossible to navigate, but at least it floated.
 The challenge was how to lower the weight.